webpack-contrib/webpack-hot-client/README.md

 Default: `false`

 If true, instructs the client script to use `wss://` as the `WebSocket` protocol.

-If you're using a server setup with `HTTPS`, you must set this to `true` or the sockets cannot communicate and this module won't function properly.
+When using the `server` option and passing an instance of `https.Server`, this flag must also be true.
+Otherwise, the sockets cannot communicate and this module won't function properly.
+The module will examine the `server` instance passed and if `server` _is an instance of `https.Server`, and `https` is not already set_, will set `https` to `true`.

 ##### logLevel